 At the website select "Compare Health Plans and Medigap Policies in Your Area."

 Medicare contracts with private companies to offer beneficiaries prescription drug coverage.
 These companies offer a variety of options, with different covered prescriptions, and different costs.
 Beneficiaries pay a monthly premium, a yearly deductible and part of the cost of prescriptions.
 Those with limited income and resources may qualify for help in paying some prescription drug costs.

 The monthly Part D premium can be deducted from railroad retirement or social security benefits paid by the RRB, if the beneficiary contacts his or her Part D plan and requests that the RRB withhold Part D premiums.
-Part D beneficiaries subject to the income-related monthly adjustment amount will receive a bill for that portion as the agency is unable to deduct those amounts from benefits at this time.
+In January 2015, the RRB began withholding Part D income-related adjustment amounts from benefit payments.